shalinshah12/CSE544_Project/README.md

  4. 14.csv: The data assigned to us for the project
  5. clean_organised.csv: The .csv file obtained as result after cleaning and removing outliers.

+## src folder: ##
-src folder: The folder consists of all the .py files used for the project.
+The folder consists of all the .py files used for the project.

+## Results folder: ##
+The folder consists of the result obtained in both the Mandatory and the Exploratory parts